External Grants 2019

 Spring & Autumn rounds £150 - £3000 max.

-The Spring 2019 round of grants is now Closed.
+The Autumn 2019 round of grants is now open.

-To apply for a grant, read through the External Application Guidance Notes and the information below.
+To apply for a grant, read through the Charity Application Guidance Notes and the information below.
 If you are sure you will meet our application criteria, register below to obtain your log in details.
 When you have received these, complete and submit your application form by the deadline.
-Please register by 22nd March 2019 to ensure you have enough time to complete your application.
+Please register by 20th September 2019 to ensure you have enough time to complete your application.

 Please note any applications received after the closing deadline will not be considered.